Pultruded fiberglass profiles

 Pultruded fiberglass profiles are easy to work with.
 They are longer-lasting and safer than many other materials:

-• Pultruded fiberglass rods are impact-resistant, offer higher dimensional stability, and don't interfere with radio waves and EMI/RFI transmissions ─ making it an appropriate solution for many types of radio, radar, and antenna applications.
+• Pultruded fiberglass rods are impact-resistant, offer higher dimensional stability, and don't interfere with radio waves and EMI/RFI transmissions ─ making them an appropriate solution for many types of radio, radar, and antenna applications.

 On the other hand, fiberglass poles and rods can maintain their microstructural integrity and mechanical properties for over 15 years with very little maintenance.
 This results in a significant reduction in lifecycle costs while enhancing the durability and long-term performance of a structure.